Mnahil-Naseer/Mnahil-Naseer/README.md

 ---

 ### 🌸 About Me

-Hi!
-I'm **Mnahil Naseer**, a passionate Full-Stack Developer who enjoys designing beautiful and secure user experiences.
+👋 Hi, I’m **Mnahil** — a full-stack developer who treats every project like a 🧩 puzzle.

-🧠 Creative Thinker | 🌐 Full-Stack Developer | 🎨 UI/UX Enthusiast
+🚀 I start projects thinking *“this will be simple”* and end them with a 🎓 **PhD in Googling error**.

-A detail-driven developer who blends logic with creativity to build seamless, responsive, and pixel-perfect web experiences.
-Passionate about modern tech stacks and clean UI/UX design that brings ideas to life.
-Always learning, always building.
+💻 I’m here to make things that work — if it works beautifully, great ✨… if it works by accident, even better 😏.

 ---